Future urban decision-making

 With project partners Canterbury University and the Cooperative Research Centre for Spatial Information, this project involves developing a web-based system — the Envision Scenario Planner (ESP) tool — to sketch planning redevelopment options for an identified renewal precinct.

-We’re involved in a number of global knowledge exchange, data-sharing and policy analysis platforms that are being developed and managed at Swinburne.
-These include:
+We’re involved in a number of global knowledge exchange, data sharing and policy analysis platforms that are being developed and managed at Swinburne, which include:

 - Analysis and Policy Online